JonathanBallard/Coding-Dojo-Group-Project/README.md

 - /create page where User puts their video, title, description, etc..
 (Med) __Jonathan__ **DONE**
 - Page Design/Colors/Beautify (Med) __Jonathan__
 - User Page & Route (/videos page) (Med/Short) show total views, with static videos for the moment __Tanner__
+- Login/Register takes you to your own User page
-- Links connecting the pages where they need to be connected, Login to your own User page, User Page to Stream, to Create, to Stats
+- Links connecting the pages where they need to be connected, User Page to Stream, to Create, to Stats
-- Make sure only Admin accounts access admin page/edituser page
+- Make sure only Admin accounts access admin page/edituser page __Jonathan__

 #### Lastly - Testing